Taupō Airport Upgrade

 As a transport hub for our growing district, Taupō Airport has seen a steady increase in traffic over the years.
 The facility serves both locals travelling throughout New Zealand as well as visitors, and traffic through the Airport will only continue to grow in the coming years.
 With this in mind, an upgrade to the terminal building and its carpark was included in Taupō District Council’s 2018-28 Long-term Plan.

-This upgrade is now underway with a budget of $9.237 million, funded with $3.367 million allocated in the Long-term Plan, a $5 million grant from the Crown’s Provincial Development Unit, and $870,000 from the Ministry of Transport.
+This upgrade had a budget of $9.237 million, funded with $3.367 million allocated in the Long-term Plan, a $5 million grant from the Crown’s Provincial Development Unit, and $870,000 from the Ministry of Transport.

-The upgrade will see the construction of a new terminal building designed by local architects Shelter Architects and built by Taupō firm Watts Construction, as well as improved parking facilities to be constructed by CAMEX Civil.
+Completed in February 2023, the upgrade has seen the construction of a new terminal building designed by local architects Shelter Architects and built by Taupō firm Watts Construction, as well as improved parking facilities constructed by CAMEX Civil.
 This work follows on from an upgrade of the Airport’s water and wastewater infrastructure in 2020.

 |Start date:||July 2021|